nmusaelian-rally/features-with-stories/README.md

-Grid Example: Features, their Story and Defect count
+Grid Example: Features, their Parent, Story and Defect count
 =========================

 ## Overview